ucdavis/CruSibyl/Htmx.Components/docs/articles/developer-guide/design-choices.md

 - Magic behavior that may not be immediately obvious to developers
 - Possible debugging complexity when multiple filters are involved

-**Alternative Considered**: Manually specify every oob view in each action method, which would be more verbose and error-prone.
+**Alternative Considered**: Manually specify every OOB view in each action method, which would be more verbose and error-prone.

 [↑ Back to outline](#outline)